 *****THIS CHALLENGE IS NOW CLOSED.
 WINNERS WILL BE ANNOUNCED BY WEDNESDAY, JUNE 8***** Rube Goldberg is one of our design heroes.
 He wasn’t interested in the efficient, easy way of accomplishing a task.
 Instead, Mr. Goldberg got creative by going complicated – insanely, fantastically, whimsically complicated.
 He invented chain reaction contraptions that do something simple, […]

+*UPDATE* After four years, codebender has shut down to move on to exciting new projects.
+We wish them well!
 We <3 Arduino.
 It let’s us control bits in new and exciting ways, it’s a great tool for learning how to code, and it can take your invention to the next level.
-That’s why we are very excited to announce a partnership that will make programming the Arduino bit easier and better than ever: codebender. […]
+That’s why we are […]

 With Earth Day just around the corner and the #HackYourHabits challenge in full swing, this is the perfect time to start inventing.
 You might be thinking, “But what can I do to save the world?”
 We think that solving big challenges start with small steps.
 Here’s a list of invention inspiration, lesson plans, and workshop […]